If you love Thai cuisine, try out Basil, an authentic Thai cusine restaurant with several branches in the metro.

 We visited the Ayala Malls The 30th branch one Sunday lunch and ordered shrimp cakes, chicken chicken curry, Thai bagoong rice, prawns with garlic and pepper, and, of course, phad thai.

 The appetizer shrimp cakes (P375) are pretty forgettable.
-Dipped in sweet chilli sauce, these cakes are made of de-veined shrimps, long beans, mixed in with red curry paste, and coconut milk.
+Dipped in sweet chilli sauce, these cakes are made of de-veined shrimps, long beans, mixed with red curry paste, and coconut milk.

 Next up is the chicken green curry (P325)—chunks of tender chicken swimming in green curry sauce, thrown in with some vegetables, lime garnish, and is super hot for my taste.
 So hot that I was never able to actually taste the dish.
-The experience was just all spice and texture, with gulps of cold water in between.
+The experience was just all spice and texture, with gulps of ice-cold water in between.
 Very aromatic, though.

 Eating the chicken green curry with the Thai bagoong rice (P298), which is also hot, made the experience just one lengthy and spicy lunch for me.
 At least I managed to taste the distinct bagoong rice, and it’s pretty good.